RahulPSkadumeni/note-taking-app-react/README.md

 - delete option
 - search by title,and text
 - filter by category
-- redux-tookit for state management
+- redux-toolkit for state management
 - createBrowserRouter for routing
+- custom error page
+- validation